constantcontact/ruby-sdk/README.md

             <a href="<%=@oauth.get_authorization_url%>">Click to authorize</a>
         <% end %>

-5. The first time you access the action in browser you should see the "Click to authorize" link.
+5. The first time you access the action in a browser you should see the "Click to authorize" link.
-Follow the link, go through all the Constant Contact steps required and then you will be redirected back to your action and you should see the list of contacts.
+Follow the link, go through all the Constant Contact steps required, and then you will be redirected back to your action and you should see the list of contacts.